pm-str/QuestBot/README.md

 # QuestBot
-Bot is managed by django and able to provide an interfaice for advanced quests.
+Bot is managed by django and able to provide an interface for advanced quests.

 # Useful commands